0atman/noboilerplate/scripts/38-autism.md

 Autism, like many mental health conditions, does not appear to be like this.
 We can't yet comprehensively diagnose the root cause or causes.

-Just look at the list of symptoms that someone with autism can have:
+Just look at the list of symptoms that someone with autism can present with:

 ---